csound/manual/docs/invoke/cs-options-alphabetically.md

 #### --simple-sorted-score
 Retains the sorted score file score.srt in a simple readable format upon exit.
 (New in version 6.14).

-An alternative form is to follow immediately with an = and a file name , to select where to write the score.
+An alternative form is to follow immediately with an = and a file name, to select where to write the score.

 #### --sinesize=integer
 Set size of internal sine wave (table -1).
 Should be a power of two, and defaults to 16384.